dangoslen/dangoslen-me-site/content/blog/changing-how-i-review-code.md

 </center>

 I'm a big advocate for code reviews.
-I've written about my experiences reviewing code, including lists of dos and don'ts, how to survive your first code review, and common issues I see.
+I've written about my experiences reviewing code, including lists of dos and don'ts, [how to survive your first code review](https://dangoslen.me/blog/surviving-your-first-code-review/), and [why we should review code at all](https://dangoslen.me/blog/whats-the-point-to-code-reviews-anyway/).

-My views have largely been shaped by my experience with a particular kind of code review, however.
+My views have been mainly shaped by my experience with a particular kind of code review - the pull request.
 Like many devs, I've grown accustomed to the pull request model to help facilitate reviews.
-While it isn't perfect, I've always found it to be a great tool and largely an improvement to formal code review processes or reviews over email.
+While it isn't perfect, I've always found it to be a great tool and overall an improvement to formal code review processes or reviews over email.

 Recently, though, I've been seeing thoughts expressing a different sentiment.
 Many devs are starting to become frustrated with the [pull request model](https://jessitron.com/2021/03/27/those-pesky-pull-request-reviews/).
 There is a sense that pull requests actually might make it _too_ easy to comment on a line of code.
 This ease might be leading to the conflicts and hyper-zealous commenting that frustrates many in our industry.

 Another common critique is that the pull requests encourage reviewers to only look at the code.
 They never even pull down the changes they are reviewing!
 To be completely transparent, I'm guilty of that myself.

-After reading the article and seeing some tweets, I wondered: are there better ways that I could review code?
+After reading the article and seeing some related ideas via Twitter, I wondered: are there better ways that I could review code?
 What could I do differently?

 After asking, I've decided to start making some changes in how I review code.
 They've been helping me recently, so I think they could help you and your team as well.